Freenove/Freenove_ESP32_Display/docs/source/fnk0103/codes/tutorial/6_SD_Card.rst

 Before connecting the USB cable, insert the SD card into the SD card slot on the back of the ESP32-S3.

-:red:`Please note that this kit does not include SD card and card reader; please buy them yourself.`
+:combo:`red font-bolder:Please note that this kit does not include SD card and card reader; please buy them yourself.`

 .. image:: ../_static/imgs/6_SD_Card/Chapter06_13.png
     :align: center